Baked Beet Chips

 Today I’m sharing a secret trick to making the very best Oven Baked Beet Chips possible, at home.
 One easy step makes all the difference!

 If you’ve ever tried making a beet chips recipe at home, you might know it can be a little tricky to achieve the right texture.

 Beets tend to shrivel and stay limp once baked.
-If you baked them longer in the effort to reach a crisp chip-like texture, they often burn rather than dry as desired, even under low heat.
+If you bake them longer in an effort to reach a crisp chip-like texture, they often burn rather than dry as desired, even under low heat.

 I placed thinly sliced beets in a large bowl and tossed them with oil and salt.
 The oil coats the beets in preparation for baking, while the salt seasons and sweats the moisture out of the beets.